fernandacaron/pynnotate/README.md

 ##### `--genbankid`

-Description: Include GenBank ID in the fasta headers.
+Description: Boolean.
+Include GenBank ID in the fasta headers.

 ##### `--prioritize`

-Description: Prioritise individuals with more genes (valid for mitochondrial genes).
+Description: Boolean.
+Prioritise individuals with more genes (valid for mitochondrial genes).

 ##### `--add_synonyms`